-The general lesson here is once again the ultimate futility of trying to avoid thinking about how and why things work; if we do not do so, we are left with undifferentiated heterogeneity that is likely to prevent consistent estimation of any parameter of interest.
-One appropriate response is to specify exactly how cities respond to their designation, an approach that leads to Heckman's local instrumental variable methods (Heckman and Vytlacil 1999, 2007; Heckman, Urzua and Vytlacil 2006).
-Similar questions are pursued by van den Berg (2008).
+The general lesson is once again the ultimate futility of trying to avoid thinking about how and why things work-if we do not do so, we are left with undifferentiated heterogeneity that is likely to prevent consistent estimation of any parameter of interest.
+One appropriate response is to specify exactly how cities respond to their designation, an approach that leads to Heckman's local instrumental variable methods (Heckman and Edward Vytlacil 1999, 2007; Heckman, Urzua, and Vytlacil 2006).
+In a similar vein, David Card (1999) reviews estimates of the rate of return to schooling and explores how the choice of instruments leads to estimates that are averages over different subgroups of the population so that, by thinking about the implicit selection, evidence from different studies can be usefully summarized and compared.
+Similar questions are pursued in Gerard van den Berg (2008).

-3. Instruments of development
+3. Instruments of Development

 The question of whether aid has helped economies grow faster is typically asked within the framework of standard growth regressions.
 These regressions use data for many countries over a period of years, usually from the Penn World Table, the current version of which provides data on real per capita GDP and its components in purchasing power dollars for more than 150 countries as far back as 1950.
-The model to be estimated has the rate of growth of per capita GDP as the dependent variable, while the explanatory variables include the lagged value of GDP per capita, the share of investment in GDP, and measures of the educational level of the population (see, for example, Barro and Sala-i-Martin 1995, chapter 12, for an overview).
+The model to be estimated has the rate of growth of per capita GDP as the dependent variable, while the explanatory variables include the lagged value of GDP per capita, the share of investment in GDP, and measures of the educational level of the population (see, for example, Barro and Xavier Sala-i-Martin 1995, chapter 12, for an overview).
 Other variables are often added, and my main concern here is with one of these, external assistance (aid) as a fraction of GDP.
 A typical specification can be written where Y is per capita GDP, I is investment, H is a measure of human capital or education, and A is the variable of interest, aid as a share of GDP.
 Z stands for whatever other variables are included.
 The index c is for country and t for time.
-Growth is rarely measured on a year to year basis-the data in the Penn World Table are not suitable for annual analysis-so that growth may be measured over ten-, twenty-, or forty-year intervals.
+Growth is rarely measured on a year to year basis-the data in the Penn World Table are not suitable for annual analysis-so that growth may be measured over ten, twenty, or forty year intervals.
 With around forty years of data, there are four, two, or one observation for each country.

-$$\Delta \ln Y{ct+1} = \beta_0 + \beta_1 \ln Y{ct} + \beta_2 \frac{I{ct}}{Y{ct}} + \beta_3 H{ct} + \beta_4 Z{ct} + \theta A{ct} + u{ct}$$ (9)
+(9) $$\Delta \ln Y{ct+1} = \beta_0 + \beta_1 \ln Y{ct}$$

++ $\beta_2 \frac{I{ct}}{Y{ct}} + \beta_3 H{ct} + \beta_4 Z{ct}$ + $\theta A{ct} + u{ct}$,